 The charming blush pink flowers sit atop strong stems and work with just about any garden design.
 Beyond their gorgeous flower color, the Blush Hydrangea are long blooming, do not require deadheading and bloom on new wood.

 Proper care practices for these smooth Hydrangeas include part sun to full sun and a well draining soil medium.
 In early spring, just as the new growth begins to emerge on the stems, we recommend you cut the plant back by about one-third its height.
 Your Hydrangea shrub may also benefit from the application of a rose fertilizer in the growing seasons of spring and summer.

-Incrediball® Blush hydrangea adds a new color to the incrediball series – a beautiful silvery-pink.
-This hydrangea combines the rock-solid reliability of the classic ‘Annabelle’ hydrangea with the improved stem strength, bodacious blooms, and enormous flowers of the Incrediball series.
-Enjoy these fabulous blooms every year, even in chilly USDA zone 3!
+This hydrangea combines the rock-solid reliability of the classic ‘Annabelle’ hydrangea with improved stem strength, bodacious blooms, and enormous flowers of the Incrediball series.
+The fabulous blooms of the Blushing Hydrangea can be enjoyed every year by many.
+These hardy plants can even thrive in chilly USDA zone 3!
 This species of hydrangea is native to North America.

 |Mature Height:||5 to 6 feet|

 |Pruning Season:||Prune in late winter, flowers on new wood|